bonny/WordPress-Simple-History/readme.txt

 #### Translations/Languages

+So far Simple History is translated to:

+* Swedish
+* German
+* Polish
-I'm looking for translations of Simple History!

-Check out the [localization](https://developer.wordpress.org/plugins/internationalization/localization/) part of the Plugin Handbook for info on how to translate plugins.
+I'm looking for translations of Simple History in more languages!
+If you're interested please check out the [localization](https://developer.wordpress.org/plugins/internationalization/localization/) part of the Plugin Handbook for info on how to translate plugins.
 When you're done with your translation email it to me at par.thernstrom@gmail.com, or [add a pull request](https://github.com/bonny/WordPress-Simple-History/tree/v2).

 #### Contribute at GitHub